5jjCopter/EzWifibroadcast/Configuration-options.md

 Set to "memory" to use RAMdisk for temporary video/screenshot/telemetry storage.
 This limits recording time to ~12-14 minutes, but is the safe way.
 If you need longer recording times, use "sdcard", to use the sdcard as the temporary video storage.
 Keep in mind though, that this might introduce video stutter and/or bad blocks. **TEST CAREFULLY BEFORE USING!**

 ### RELAY=
 set this to "Y" to enable wifibroadcast relay mode.
 This will forward the received video and telemetry streams to another wifibroadcast RX.
 Note!
 Currently, the RSSI display you see on the RX behind the relay is not the RSSI between aircraft and ground, but between relay and rx on the ground!
+Feature is not much tested and may not work correctly!

 ### RELAY_NIC= / RELAY_FREQ=
 Wifi stick and frequency to use for the relay

+### AIRODUMP=
+Set to "Y" to scan for wifi networks with airodump-ng before starting RX.
+This will give you an overview of Wifi networks around.
+Feature is not much tested and may not work correctly!

+### AIRODUMP_SECONDS=
+Number of seconds wifi scanner is shown.
+Minimum recommended scanning time is 25 seconds.

 ### QUIET=
 Set this to "Y" to disable text messages about Display and Wifi card setup etc. to get a more "clean" display

+### FORWARD_STREAM=
+Set this to "raw" to forward a raw h264 stream to 2nd display devices (for FPV_VR app), to "rtp" to forward RTP h264 stream (for Tower app and gstreamer etc.).

+### VIDEO_UDP_PORT=
+UDP port to send video stream to, default 5600.

+### MAVLINK_FORWARDER=
+Mavlink forwarder to use.
+Default "mavlink-routerd", you may want to try "cmavnode" if mavlink telemetry doesn't work correctly for you.

+### DEBUG=
+St this to "Y" to enable collection of extra debug logs.
+If you experience any issues, please reproduce them with debug set to "Y" and plug a USB memory stick afterwards, you will find the debug logs on the memory stick.